ricketytoc/tp/docs/DeveloperGuide.md

     * 1d1.
 EmployeeManager shows an error message.<br>
       Use case ends.

-**Use case: UC5 - Find an employees from a department**
+**Use case: UC5 - Find employees from a department**

 **MSS**

-1. User requests to find an employees in a department.
+1. User requests to find employees in a department.
 2. EmployeeManager finds all employees who are in the department.
 3. EmployeeManager updates the displayed list with the found employees.<br>
    Use case ends.